-In accordance with Government Auditing Standards, we have also issued a report dated July 15, 2021, on our consideration of the Authority's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts, grant agreements and other matters.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Authority's internal control over financial reporting and compliance.
-This report can be found on pages 28 and 29.
+In accordance with Government Auditing Standards, we have also issued our report dated September 15, 2022, on our consideration of the Authority's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the Authority's internal control over financial reporting or on compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Authority's internal control over financial reporting and compliance.
+This report can be found on pages 27 and 28.

-Cypress, California July 15, 2021
+Cypress, California September 15, 2022

-Management's Discussion and Analysis For the Fiscal Years Ended December 31, 2020 and 2019 With comparative amounts for December 31, 2018 Provided for Illustrative Purposes
+Management's Discussion and Analysis For the Fiscal Years Ended December 31, 2021 and 2020 With comparative amounts for December 31, 2019 Provided for Illustrative Purposes

-The following Management's Discussion and Analysis (MD&A) of activities and financial performance of the Tri-Dam Power Authority (Authority) provides an introduction to the financial statements of the Authority for the fiscal years ended December 31, 2020 and 2019.
+The following Management's Discussion and Analysis (MD&A) of activities and financial performance of the Tri-Dam Power Authority (Authority) provides an introduction to the financial statements of the Authority for the fiscal years ended December 31, 2021 and 2020.
 We encourage readers to consider the information presented here in conjunction with the basic financial statements and related notes, which follow this section.